qasimsk20/qasimsk20/README.md

-Hi!, I am Qasim Shaikh
+Hi!
+I am Qasim Shaikh
 ====================================================================================================================================

 My love is one sided but Code is Double.